chepo92/Print2Go/README.md

 ### Cross compile

 Go can be cross compiled
+Example for MIPS
 `GOOS=linux GOARCH=mips GOMIPS=softfloat go build .`

 1.Build docker image with updated files, no cache if anything changed (for dev), dockerfile can be modified with cross compile commands